RV Tankless Water Heater 12 V On Demand Hot Water Heater 42,000 BTU

 Q: How do you descale the water heater?

-A: Use a detergent such as citric acid, and with the water temperature of 50°C, pump circulation for 20 minutes.
+A: Use a detergent such as citric acid, a water temperature of 50°C, then run the circulation for 20 minutes.

 Q: Is the heater CSA verified?